Einsums/Einsums/docs/sphinx/reference/einsums.core.runtimetensor.rst

         :param other: The object to operate with.

+        .. versionadded:: 1.1.0

     .. py:method:: assign(buffer)

         Copy the buffer into this tensor.
 The tensor will resize and reshape to fit the buffer.

         :param buffer: The buffer object to assign from.

+        .. versionadded:: 1.0.0
+        .. versionchanged:: 1.1.0

+            A complex buffer can not be assigned to a real buffer.

     .. py:method:: dim(axis: int) -> int